Embrace the Good Life

 Spiritual Desires

-For some of us, the spiritual adventure begins early.
+For some, the spiritual adventure begins early.
 For others, it begins only after enduring much disappointment, sorrow, and tribulation in life.
 And for the rest, it may never begin at all.

 But for those who decide to begin this thrilling enterprise, it starts with a sincere recognition that some things need to change in their lives.
 They begin to see how the rush of life has distracted them from the realization of greater values and more honorable pursuits.